Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New Mexico

 • Data collected by hospitals and birthing centers for use by the Children's Medical Services of the Family Health Bureau of the Public Health Division of the Department of Health in epidemiological reports and to support and monitor a plan of care

-Information reported pursuant to this subparagraph shall be coordinated with communication to insurance carrier care coordinators to facilitate access to services for children and parents, relatives, guardians, or caregivers identified in a plan of care.
+Information reported pursuant to this subparagraph shall be coordinated with the insurance carrier care coordinators to facilitate access to services for children and parents, relatives, guardians, or caregivers identified in a plan of care.

 The department shall summarize and report data received at intervals as needed to meet Federal regulations.